wang1043241397/BERTrend/README.md

 The BERTrend repository provides a set of metrics, methods, and visualization tools to support the analysis of dynamic topic modeling in large text corpora.
 The tools are designed to help users detect, analyze, and visualize emerging topics and trends over time.

-The code base is divided into two main demonstrators:
+The code base is illustrated via two main demos:

 ### Dynamic Topic Modeling Analysis

-- [bertrend/topic_analysis](bertrend/demos/topic_analysis): Focuses on dynamic topic modeling analysis using:
+- [bertrend/demos/topic_analysis](bertrend/demos/topic_analysis): Focuses on dynamic topic modeling analysis using:
   - Dedicated metrics, called TEMPTopic:
     - Stability Evaluation: Measures the stability of topics over time, evaluating how consistent and coherent topics remain.
     - Volatility Assessment: Analyzes the volatility of topics, identifying how much topics change over different time periods.